HorizonEventsAgency/aisafetyevents.org/content/proposal.md

 AI Safety Events participates in the [hypercert](https://hypercerts.xyz/) system to facilitate its impact evaluation and funding.

+## Past events

+We organized the AI Safety Unconference at NeurIPS in 2018 and 2019.

 ## Members

 ### Working members